argoproj/argo-workflows/docs/running-locally.md

 You’ll now have:

-* MinIO  http://localhost:9000 (use admin/password)
+* MinIO on http://localhost:9000 (use admin/password)
 * Argo Server API on https://localhost:2746
 * UI on http://localhost:8080
 * Postgres on http://localhost:5432, run `make postgres-cli` to access.